 The revised chapter on atmospheric chemistry and ambient concentrations of oxides of nitrogen is substantially improved and responsive to the CASAC's previous recommendation to provide more detail on the spatial and temporal patterns in ambient NO2 concentrations.
-For urban scale variability, the use of the coefficient of divergence is appropriate and shows substantial differences in spatial patterns across different urban areas.
-For the summary table on near-road NO2 gradients from different studies, the CASAC notes several limitations in the studies used and recommends including more information, such as 1-hour maximum concentrations and traffic information for studies with time-resolved data.
-Information on other near-source measurements (e.g., marine ports, rail yards, airports, petroleum-related activities) would also be useful.
-The final ISA should include as much updated near-road monitoring data as possible.
+For urban-scale variability, the use of the coefficient of divergence is appropriate and shows substantial differences in spatial patterns across different urban areas.
+The EPA should be clearer regarding the basis, including data sources, studies, averaging time, proximity to emission sources, and other relevant factors, of the reported concentration values in the summary table on near-road NO2 gradients.
+Information on other near-source measurements (e.g., derived from proximity to marine ports, rail yards, airports, petroleum-related activities) would also be useful.
+The final ISA should include updated near-road monitoring data certified through the end of 2014.
 To the extent that sufficient data are available in the EPA's Air Quality System (AQS), it would be useful to extend the discussion of long-term trends back to 1980.

 In response to the CASAC's previous comments, the 2nd draft ISA separates the discussion of exposure into a separate chapter.
 Overall, the discussion of exposure is markedly improved and does a good job of summarizing and contextualizing oxides of nitrogen exposure science within broader discussions of health effects.
 However, throughout the chapter the exposure terminology is inconsistent and, in some cases, confusing.
-The evaluation of exposure modeling is inadequately nuanced, some statements regarding a specific modeling approach being able to reflect spatiotemporal variability are overstated, and the discussion of land use regression approaches is incomplete and inaccurate in some sections.
+The evaluation of exposure modeling should be revised.
+Statements promoting a specific modeling approach over another as being able to reflect spatiotemporal variability in oxides of nitrogen exposures are overstated.
+The discussion of spatial modeling (in particular, land use regression approaches) is incomplete and inaccurate in some sections.
+The EPA should give a more complete, accurate, and balanced presentation of modeling approaches, taking into account the limitations of each method.
 Greater attention should be given to physical activity as a modifier of exposure and to the role of time-activity.
-There should be more discussion about measurement error within cohort settings and its implications.
-A descriptive table should be added, outlining specific exposure assignment methods, their sources of likely error, and value for informing broader measurement error questions and causal determination.